sofiammatias/etl-pipeline-austin-crime/README.md

 The aim of this small project is to showcase data engineering skills such as:

+- Creating a database from existing containers
 - Building data pipelines and data flows
 - Extracting data
 - Storing data
 - Cleaning data (remove nan's, format data types, etc.)
-- Tools used: SQL, Python (Pandas, SQLAchemy), Prefect, Streamlit
+- Tools used: SQL, Python (Pandas, SQLAchemy), Prefect, Streamlit, Docker, Google Compute Engine

 ## ETL Pipeline App